mattyschell/nypd-data/nypd-data-mill/README.md

 ### Secret Executive Decisions

 * Sector 43A includes a disjoint water polygon on the Westchester Creek in the Bronx.
 This all water polygon interacts poorly with the shoreline layer, in effect creating its own shoreline.
 We removed this part of the sector manually from the inputs.
+* The boundary of sector 63A/63B is also on the shoreline on the south side of Mill Basin.
+We removed piers from the input sectors to prevent messy interactions with our simplified input shoreline piers.